ncphillips/portfolio-vuepress/journal/post-1.md

 ---
 # How to build a portfolio/blog with Vuepress

 This morning, I read this article by one of the co-founders of Snipcart.
-He did this great rundowfewn on how you could build a simple blog with Vuepress by looping over a custom directory of documents.
+He did this great rundowfewn on how you could build a simple blog with Vuepress by looping over a custom directory of documents.gre gr

 In this post, I will show you how I built out the site you're currently looking at!
 Yes, it's all Vuepress.
 Pretty neat, huh?